-Threshold Summary procurement Go To: method Less than £2,000 Verbal agreement with written or electronic record; market testing undertaken appropriate to the need or value of the contract/ purchase Page 12 Above £2,000 and Below £20,000 Market testing undertaken by the method deemed most appropriate by the relevant Head of Service (3 competitive quotes) or use an available Framework Agreement or Dynamic Purchasing System (DPS) Page 12 Above £20,00 and Below £100,000 Between three and five competitive quotes obtained.
+Threshold Summary procurement method Go To: Less than £2,000 Verbal agreement with written or electronic record; market testing undertaken appropriate to the need or value of the contract/ purchase Page 12 Above £2,000 and Below £20,000 Market testing undertaken by the method deemed most appropriate by the relevant Head of Service (3 competitive quotes) or use an available Framework Agreement or Dynamic Purchasing System (DPS) Page 12 Above £20,00 and Below £125,000 Three competitive quotes obtained.
 Supplier can be drawn from Open Tender or other procedures, Framework Agreement or DPS, Pre - Approved Suppliers/ Select list.
-Contracts Finder website used to advertise opportunities Page 13 Above £100,000 Executive authority required.
+Contracts Finder website used to advertise opportunities above £25,000 Page 13 Above £125,000 Executive authority required.
 Tenders invited, public advertisement on Contracts Finder and Find a Tender (FTS).
 Supplier can be drawn from an Open Tender or other relevant procedures, a Framework Agreement or DPS, Pre - Approved Suppliers/ Select list.
 Compliance with UK e-notification Service (PPN 10/20) is required for above public procurement threshold tenders Page 14